 - A more polished, professional-looking version appears in the Project Reality mod.

 - UFO: Alien Invasion has the Middle-Eastern Alliance.
 Its existence is a major suprise to its founders, Iran, Syria, Jordan and Afghanistan, who originally created it to defend against expansionist China.
 By the end of the Second Cold War "their position was simply too good to allow it to crumble."
-(Turkey, along with Israel, is part of the Greater European Union.)
+(Turkey, along with Israel, is part of the Greater European Union, which is not that strange, since the EU has already very close relations with both countries in Real Life.)

 - In Hearts of Iron II, you can 'liberate' countries whose territory you conquer.
 If you conquer the Mideast, you can created a united Arab Federation which includes the territory from Egypt to Yemen/Oman and Iraq.
 (But not Iran/Persia, Turkey, or Libya.)